davidmeredith/devsGuidebook/devGuidebook.md

     }
 ```

-Pros of the 'indirect' Kotlin approach:
+Pros of the Kotllin 'scope' (dynamic dispatch) approach:
-- Polymorphic behaviour-types / type-classes
+- Polymorphism
-    - You can dynamically (eg conditionally) bring into scope multiple behaviour-type implementations when needed using the `with(scopeOb)`scope function (see the `@test` for an example).
+    - You can dynamically / conditionally bring into scope multiple type-class implementations when needed using the `with(scopeOb)`scope function (see the `@test` for an example).
-    - You can implement the same interface multiple times in different ways for a single core type ([not doable in Rust](https://stackoverflow.com/questions/46167642/can-i-implement-the-same-trait-multiple-times-in-different-ways-for-a-single-str)).
-Multiple scope objects are combined as needed to supply the required `context`.
+    - You can implement the same interface multiple times for a single parameterised type class ([not doable with Rust static dispatch](https://stackoverflow.com/questions/46167642/can-i-implement-the-same-trait-multiple-times-in-different-ways-for-a-single-str)).
+Multiple scope object implementations can then be combined as needed to supply the required implementations.
 - Reduced scope pollution
-    - The  `anyFarewellScope2` example shows how to reduce pollution of the global scope by creating the implementation as a local variable.
+    - The  `anyFarewellScope2` example shows how to reduce pollution of the global scope by creating an implementation as a local scoped variable.

-Cons of the 'indirect' approach:
+Cons of the Kotlin 'scope' (dynamic dispatch) approach:
 - Complexity - The Rust approach is simpler and the API is more self-describing.
-Similarly, implementing interfaces directly on your types is much simpler (but you then lose the ability to augment 3rd party types).
+Similarly, implementing interfaces directly on types is much simpler (but you then lose the ability to augment 3rd party types).
-- Reduced discoverability -  You need to be explicitly aware-of and import type-classes in order to use them (e.g. as function args, as context parameters, and within scope functions).
+- Reduced discoverability -  You need to be explicitly aware of and import type-classes in order to use them (e.g. as function args, as context parameters, and within scope functions).
 This means knowing "what's available here?" can be a problem in a poorly structured project.
+Interestingly, at the time of writing, Java is exploring type classes for Java which proposes a solution for this findability problem where type class instances can be queried-for and discovered using new 'witness' keywords. https://www.youtube.com/watch?v=Gz7Or9C0TpM
-- Performance - dynamic dispatch incurs a performance overhead, unlike Rust traits which are statically dispatched.
+- Performance - dynamic dispatch incurs a small performance overhead.

 Note that these externally implemented interfaces cannot access private or protected members of the type they are augmenting.
 I'm not sure this should be regarded as a con, however;  If you need to access private members, you should have access to the src-code and you should extend/implement directly on the type itself.

 [top](#Table-Of-Contents)
-#### Simpler Extensions to Avoid Polluting Core Abstractions With Smaller Customisations
+#### Simpler Extensions - Avoid Polluting Core Abstractions With Small Behaviour Customisations

-Some languages allow you to extend the existing types using simple extension functions and properties e.g., C# and Kotlin.
+Some languages allow you to extend the existing types using simple extension functions and properties to create blanket implementations of functions e.g., C# and Kotlin.
 Extension functions and extension properties can be grafted onto existing types even if you don't have access to the source code for those types.
 Note that this technique does not create a new behaviour-type as explained above, rather you are simply extending your existing core types and abstractions.

 >[!TIP]
 >One of the primary intentions of extensions is to _keep core abstractions small by not polluting them with your own customisations_, this way the original abstractions keep their original behaviour (Andrey Breslav, original Kotlin language designer).